Daniel-tic/Daniel-tic/readme.md

 Con un ciclo “for” te lo repito
 Y Con un “if” te lo ratifico
 Soy feliz, soy programador, a eso me dedico.

+## Skills
+- Problem-Solving: As a developer, I thrive on solving complex problems.
+I’m constantly exploring new technologies and...